myrestop/myflow-plugin-guide/conceptual_interpretation.md

 ## Func Page

-Func page is your customized ui, it can open as a pinned keyword, if the functions you want to provide require interact with user interface, you need this feature, and this feature only available in [jar plugin](jar-plugin-guide/jar_guide.md#jar-plugin-guide).
+Func page is your customized ui, it can open as a pinned keyword, if the functions you want to provide require interact with graphics user interface, you need this feature, and this feature only available in [jar plugin](jar-plugin-guide/jar_guide.md#jar-plugin-guide).
 If you familiar with any JVM programming language, you can read [this section](jar-plugin-guide/func_page.md#func-page) to learn more about how to write a func page.

 ## What's Next